toolsplus/nx-forge/CONTRIBUTING.md

 If this is a Nx major version upgrade, check that the Nx version listed under `peerDependencies` in `packages/nx-forge/package.json` is matching the required Nx version.

 Finally, proceed with committing and submitting the changes to the repo.

+## Update plugin dependencies

+If you are add or update plugin dependencies that the nx-forge plugin depends on, i.e. not dependencies used to build the nx-forge plugin, their version must be updated in `packages/nx-forge/package.json` to match the installed version.
+There are ESLint rules in place to verify that this correct and that all plugin dependencies are declared in the package.json.